fortil/jquery-plugin-cordova-media/README.md

 jQuery plugin - media cordova
 ===================

-Wonderfull plugin to record and play media using cordova and jQuery.
+Wonderfull plugin to record and play media using cordova and jQuery (now jQuery isn't necesary).
 This plugin generate a complete view to use it in a **mobile app**.
 It's easy to use,  you only have to follow the recommendations.
 This plugin use WebSQL to save the created files.
 Requirements
 -------